-By picking the word “logical” Mary Pickford throws us into the limits of a paradox:
+By picking the word “logical” Mary Pickford threw us into the limits of a paradox:

 It would have been more logical if silent pictures had grown out of the talkie instead of the other way around.